Bruce Kirkby: Television and film

-Kirkby was featured in the National Geographic Channel documentary Through the Lens (2003), and provided commentary for OLN "Twenty Five Most Dangerous Places."
+Kirkby was featured in the National Geographic Channel documentary Through the Lens (2003), and provided commentary for OLN (Outdoor Life Network) "Twenty Five Most Dangerous Places."

 Kirkby has a television show on Travel Channel named Big Crazy Family Adventure.
 The show follows Kirkby and his family, wife Christine and their two sons Bodi and Taj, as they travel from British Columbia to Ladakh, India, by many modes of transportation except planes.